What is STEM and what is Flipboard?

 Obviously a sound grasp of mathematics is important in understanding Science, Technology and Engineering.
 Involve yourself in learning mathematical concepts and retrain your brain whilst working at numbers with your student.
 Make maths fun.

 There are several blogs on this site with tips about improving your own number skills as well as helping your child.
 Click on the graphic to read thisblog.

 I have tried to encourage my children with some apps I have written for iPhone and iPad and Androids.

 One app is School Spelling Lists – designed to help with weekly spelling lists and times tables.
-Click on the icon for a description of the app in the app store and download for free.

 The app based on SBS’s Letters and Numbers TV Show gives lots of practice on Number Skills as well as forming words from given letters.
 It is free to download.
 Click on the icon and learn more about and download for free.

 Coding is something I did as a kid when computers were in their infancy.
 We had a Wang computer.
 It had no hard drive but a floppy system disc.
 I really liked coding but had not done any for years until I decided I would like to write apps about four years ago.

 UNITY is coding software which I am trying to learn.
 It is a coding platform with a visual editor where you can make games.
 I was working on a Unity Tutorial and Abby came to see what I was doing.
 She said she would like to make a game and she did.
 She could set a scene and introduce characters which she could make move.
 There are opportunities for young children to learn basic coding and see the results on the screen.

 Minecraft is a very popular computer game.
 Again this is a game which allows the game player to construct creatively and involves coding principles.
 Kids are learning to code without knowing it!

 For her ninth birthday Abby got a robotics coding kit and in two days had built a robot she could remotely control from her ipad, She is learning to code and having fun doing it.